Comparison Summary: Kratom vs. Weed

 Kratom vs. Weed for Stress & Anxiety

 Kratom can help people who suffer from anxiety, but there’s a bit of a trick to it.
-If the wrong dose of kratom is used, it can actually make anxiety symptoms worse.
+If the wrong dose of kratom is used, it can worsen anxiety symptoms.
 Only the higher doses of kratom have a relaxing effect.

-Cannabis is a better option, overall, than kratom for supporting stress and anxiety.
+Cannabis is a better option than kratom to support stress and anxiety.
 More specifically, CBD or other non-psychoactive cannabinoid extracts, or even delta 8 THC (an isomer of the THC molecule), are going to offer the best protection from stress and anxiety.

 Delta 9 THC or marijuana can also be helpful, but only if used in low doses.
 High doses of THC have the opposite effect and may end up worsening your anxiety levels.